reymon359/book-sentences/the-pragmatic-programmer/README.md

 People should see your name on a piece of code and expect it to be solid, well written, tested, and documented.
 A really professional job.
 Written by a professional.

+## Chapter 10 Postface

+> In the long run, we shape our lives, and we shape ourselves.
+The process never ends until we die.
+And the choices we make are ultimately our own responsibility.
+> — Eleanor Roosevelt

+We can create pretty much anything we can imagine.
+And the things we create can change the world.

+We developers are incredibly privileged.
+We are truly building the future.
+It’s an extraordinary amount of power.
+And with that power comes an extraordinary responsibility.

+We have a duty to ask ourselves two questions about every piece of code we deliver:
+1. Have I protected the user?
+2. Would I use this myself?

+Envision the future we _could_ have, and have the courage to create it.
+Build castles in the air every day.

+It’s Your Life.
+Share it.
+Celebrate it.
+Build it.
+AND HAVE FUN!